prayagnshah/Sound-Extraction/README.md

 ## Future Plans

-1. Make code more robust that if there are unused files in the directory then also code keeps on running and does not stop.

-2. Want to make sure that if we use increment of 3 minutes then it should give us exactly 3 minutes of audio file instead of adding 6 seconds or 1 seconds in the code.
+1. Want to make sure that if we use increment of 3 minutes then it should give us exactly 3 minutes of audio file instead of adding 6 seconds or 1 seconds in the code.